Tapanuli orangutan: Description

 As with other two orangutan species, males are larger than females; males are 137 cm in height and 70–90 kg in weight, females are 110 cm in height and 40–50 kg in weight.

 When comparing the Tapanuli orangutan with the Pongo abelii, the Tapanuli orangutan has a deeper suborbital fossa, a triangular pyriform aperture, and a facial profile that is more angled.

 Behavior

 The loud, long-distance call or 'long call' of male Tapanuli orangutans has a higher maximum frequency than that of Sumatran orangutans, and lasts much longer and has more pulses than that of Bornean orangutans.
 Their diet is also unique, containing unusual items like caterpillars and conifer cones.
 Tapanuli orangutans are thought to be exclusively arboreal as scientists have not seen them descend to the ground in over 3,000 hours of observation.
 This is probably due to the presence of Sumatran tigers in the area.
-Their other main predators are clouded leopards, Sumatran dholes and crocodiles.
+Their other main predators are Sunda clouded leopards, Sumatran dholes.
 Tapanuli orangutans have slow reproductive rates causing a problem in increasing population.